intern-analytics/MCPforGBL/README.md

 ---

-## 📈 Scalability Roadmap
+## 📈 Multi-Brand Scalability & Architecture

-Our platform is designed to scale securely and efficiently through a robust, role-based access control system.
+Our platform is designed to scale securely and efficiently through a unified, token-per-user model.

-We plan to scale user management by generating **separate, dedicated API keys for each user/tenant**.
-In our architecture, the API key acts as more than just an authentication token—it inherently defines a user's complete permission profile.
-The key itself tells the server exactly how much access the user has.

-This approach allows us to tightly enforce database interactions and tool availability based on **limited-access accounts** and customized **skill files**, ensuring that each user only interacts with the data and capabilities they are explicitly authorized to use.

----
+Instead of an analyst managing multiple tokens for different brands, **one user receives one API key**.
+Within our `api_keys.json` registry, that token securely maps to any number of database credentials.
+At runtime, the MCP server dynamically retrieves the correct underlying database login from the EC2 `.env` file based on which tool the AI calls, ensuring rigorous multi-tenant data isolation.

 ## 🛠️ Development